saidooubella/sash/README.md

 **Important Notes**:

-- Expressions must have a non-`Unit` type when discarded;
-- Discarding a `Unit` expression results in a compile-time error.
+- Leaving a non-Unit expression unused without discarding it causes a compile-time error.
-- Having an expression with a non-`Unit` type without discarding it is also a compile-time error.
+- Trying to discard a Unit expression also results in a compile-time error.

 ## Grammar